COBRA compliance experience is crucial. How good of a handle do you have on COBRA’s many rules and regulations?

 “(Regarding COBRA ARPA AEIs), WEX has taken that extra step where it’s all done in the system,” said Carrie Arnold of EPIC Brokers.
 “You’re not waiting for someone on the back end to get it done.
 It just feels cleaner and it feels faster.”

-COBRA compliance experience also shows when it comes to the content of communicating to qualified beneficiaries.
-It’s a complex topic that requires experience in keeping it simple.
-Helpful tools such as a knowledgebase of help articles, an easy-to-use mobile app, and responsive customer service all help to support COBRA members along their journey.
+COBRA is a complex topic that requires experience in keeping it simple when communicating to members or qualified beneficiaries.
+Helpful tools such as a knowledgebase of help articles, an easy-to-use mobile app, and responsive customer service all help to support COBRA members along their compliance journey.

 The information in this blog post is for educational purposes only.
 It is not legal or tax advice.
 For legal or tax advice, you should consult your own counsel.